FAIRiCUBE/collaboration-platform/docs/use_cases/uc3_drosophila_genetics.md

 ## Research Questions

-Research Questions On Urban <em>Drosophila</em>
+Research Questions On Urban <em>Drosophila</em> <br>

-1. What is the species composition of <em>Drosophila</em> communities in urban environments?
+1. What is the species composition of <em>Drosophila</em> communities in urban environments?<br>
-2. What are the key environmental factors that determine the distribution of flies in the City of Vienna?
+2. What are the key environmental factors that determine the distribution of flies in the City of Vienna?<br>
-3. How does the genetic diversity of urban <em>D. melanogaster</em> populations compare with that of populations from rural regions?
+3. How does the genetic diversity of urban <em>D. melanogaster</em> populations compare with that of populations from rural regions?<br>
-4. Can citizen science provide reliable data on the diversity and ecology of Drosophila in urban environments?
+4. Can citizen science provide reliable data on the diversity and ecology of Drosophila in urban environments?<br>
-5. How does participation in such a project influence public awareness and interest in biodiversity and scientific research?
+5. How does participation in such a project influence public awareness and interest in biodiversity and scientific research?<br>

 Research Questions On European <em>Drosophila</em>